mdancho84/mdancho84.github.io/_drafts/the-data-science-career-path.md

 So, Data Engineering is really a support role.
 And what Data Engineers do is give data to the Business Analysts and Data Scientists in a nice tidy looking format that comes from what they call a "data pipeline".

-Data Engineers regularly deal with:
+According to the article, [_"A day in the life of a data engineer"_](),  Data Engineers regularly deal with:

 * Development of a data pipeline/API/microservice.
 * Setup/Maintenance infrastructure